monsonite/JAWS/README.md

 The 74181 4-bit ALU is virtually obsolete, but included here for historical accuracy.
 A future version will use the ALU based on multiplexers, as used on the Gigatron TTL Computer.
 Credit to Dieter Muller for this economical ALU design.

+#Circuit Description

+There are 4 main parts to Joseph Weisbecker's design.

+1. The register file, consisting of sixteen, 16-bit registers that can be incremented or decremented with an up/down counter.
+2. The 4-bit system registers I (instruction), N, P and X.
+3. The ALU.
+A pair of 74181s followed by a pair of 7495 shift registers.
+Much of this is obsolete, and can be replaced with an ALU based on multiplexers - as designed by Dieter Muller and used in the Gigatron.
+4. The control logic.
+This is about 25 or 30 basic gate packages often caled "random" logic.
+7400, 7402, 7404, 7408, 7410, 7420, 7427, 7430.

+The current design stands at about 90 packages.

 I have added the following TTL devices to the "Digital" library.
 Please download these and add them to your library files.